In The Icarus Deception: How High Will You Fly? Seth Godin shatters the myth of the false ceiling between us and our potential achievements.

-He covers all the usual suspects - fear of failure, doing the work, stepping out of our comfort zone - but does it in a way that makes you feel you really must get up and at it.
+It covers all the usual suspects - fear of failure, doing the work, stepping out of our comfort zone - but does it in a way that makes you feel you really must get up and at it!

-To inspire us to action, the book includes 14 short portraits of “real life artists” including singer-songwriter, Amanda Palmer and the UK rugby player Ben Cohen and the unique ways they push the envelope.
+To inspire us to action, the book includes 14 short portraits of 'artists' in the widest sense of the word - including singer-songwriter Amanda Palmer and the UK rugby player, Ben Cohen - and the unique ways they push the envelope.

 "Making art hurts.
 But it’s better than the alternative."